MicrosoftDocs/azure-devops-yaml-schema/task-reference/app-center-distribute-v1.md

 **`distributionGroupId`** - **Destination ID**<br>
 Input alias: `destinationId`. `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The ID of the distribution group or store the app is deployed to.
+The IDs of the distribution stores or groups who will receive the build release.
 Leave it empty to use the default group.
 <!-- :::editable-content-end::: -->
 <br>